 After the paper has been accepted for publication, the author(s) should submit the final version of the manuscript.
 The names, affiliations, and designations of the authors should be doublechecked, and if the originally submitted image files were of poor resolution, higher resolution image files should be submitted at this time.
 If references, tables, or figures have been moved, added, or deleted during the revision process, they should be reviewed to verify accuracy and completeness.
 When published, a manuscript will become the property of KJCS.
 Copyrights of all published meaterials are owned by the KACS and must not be published elsewhere without written permission.
 Upon acceptance of a manuscript, authors will be asked to sign a Copyright Transfer Agreement.
 Acceptance of the agreement will ensure the widest possible dissemination of information.

 Before publication, the manuscript editor will format the manuscript to adhere to the standard publication format.
 The author(s) must respond within 5-7 days when the manuscript editor contacts the author for revisions.
 If the response is delayed, the manuscript’s publication may be postponed to the next issue.

 The author(s) will receive the final version of the manuscript as a PDF file.
 Within 2-3 days of receipt, corrected galley proofs should be sent to the editorial office by e-mail (email@example.com).
 Any errors found after this time are the responsibility of the author(s) and will have to be corrected as an erratum.

 In addition to the page charge of 20,000 KRW per page, publication processing fee (up to 10 pages) of 200,000 KRW should be paid.
 Extra charge will normally be applied to funded research.
+After the publication is a confirmed, when English reference conversion is requested, an additional 2,000 won will be for each reference.
 The account number for a wire transfer is 140-009-502839, Shinhan Bank (Korean Association of Child Studies).